How to write Farmers Market. Market Nosh, The Best Resource for Starting and Running a Market Stall Business

 Which one is right?

 Okay, wait wait wait… I know the excitement the apostrophe causes.
-I am also aware of the implication of an incorrect apostrophe, however, and I apologise up front, I am not as pedantic (no offence intended) when it comes to this little black mark that causes so much hatred in the world.
+I am also aware of the implication of an incorrect apostrophe, however, and I apologise upfront, I am not as skilled as some who use it with such great aplomb.

-We all know our potatoes from our potatoe’s and even the spell checker gets irritated at that one, but what about Farmers Market?
+We know potatoes from potatoe’s and even the spell checker gets irritated at that one, but what about Farmers Market?

-There are a number of discussions online and we’ll start with the English Oxford Living Dictionary.
+There are several discussions online and we’ll start with the English Oxford Living Dictionary.
 They use Farmers’ Market and define it as

 A market where local farmers and growers sell their produce directly to the public.